2025 Middelfart municipal election

-The 2025 Middelfart Municipal election will be held on November 18, 2025, in the Danish town of Middelfart, to elect the 25 members to sit in the regional council for the Middelfart Municipal council, in the period of 2026 to 2029.
+The 2025 Middelfart Municipal election was held on November 18, 2025, in the Danish town of Middelfart, to elect the 25 members to sit in the regional council for the Middelfart Municipal council, in the period of 2026 to 2029.
+Anders Møllegård from Venstre, would win the mayoral position.

 Background

-Following the 2021 election, Johannes Lundsfryd Jensen from Social Democrats became mayor for his second term He is set to run for a third term.
+Following the 2021 election, Johannes Lundsfryd Jensen from Social Democrats became mayor for his second term He would run for a third term.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Middelfart Municipality had 25 seats in 2025.